What To Wear In India | A Guide To All Four Seasons

 For women, some excellent options of what to bring include:

 - Lightweight, airy dresses and skirts.
-Always make sure that these items come to at least knee height, though really what is there more comfortable than a lovely flowing maxi dress or skirt?
+Always make sure that these items come to at least knee height, though really, what is there more comfortable than a lovely flowing maxi dress or skirt?
+If you opt for traditional clothing, make sure you arrange your clothes in a way that is modest and respectful to the culture.
+Long skirts with a nice t shirt are a great combination.

 - Tops that are lightweight and breathable such as tunics, cotton or linen shirts and cotton t-shirts.
 Make sure that these items cover your shoulders and don't show cleavage.

 - Formal Dress.
-For formal occasions do bring something colourful and glittery, just make sure that it adheres to how much and what should be covered up.
+For special occasions, do bring something colourful and glittery, just make sure that it adheres to how much and what should be covered up.
+You can ask locals to help you purchase Indian clothing specific for the occasion, such as a sari.
+Indian women wear special sari for celebrations.
+Do wear jewellery for special occasions.

 - Trousers, we can all agree are very comfortable, especially if you plan on walking or exploring certain other attractions such as safaris.
 Again make sure these are lightweight breathable fabrics.
 Jeans are alright, but perhaps in crowded and warmer areas, you may get too hot in them.
 Make sure to respect the knee rule if opting for shorts, and absolutely do not wear short shorts.

 - Warmer garments.
-If you plan on travelling to the mountains the climate can be significantly colder than in cities or more coastal regions.
+If you intend to travel to the mountains, the climate can be significantly colder than in cities or more coastal regions.
 As such, make sure to bring items that you can layer to keep yourself warm.
-Similarly, if you plan on going on a safari whilst in India, these tend to take place in the early hours of dawn where the temperatures are often cooler.
+Similarly, if you intend to go on a safari whilst in India, these tend to take place in the early hours of dawn where the temperatures are often cooler.
 As the day progresses and the temperature rises, you want to be wearing layers that yes keep you warm during the cooler hours, but that you can also remove without being immodest as it gets warmer in the day.

 Men, whilst not as confined as women in terms of covering up, modesty is also something that you must adhere to.
+Here are clothing tips for men.
 Some options of what clothing to bring on a trip to India include:

-- Lightweight trousers, also the linen and cotton options are likely going to be more suitable than anything else.
+- Lightweight trousers, also the linen and cotton options, are likely going to be more suitable than anything else.
 On average Indian men usually, just wear a shirt and trousers, think the kind of smart casual you would wear going to a day event in a nice part of your town, where you should look effortless, but also groomed.
+Wear trousers for your comfort, such as loose trousers or cargo pants.
+Pair them with a nice t shirt.

-- A summer suit is also an important combination item to bring as some places in India have very strict dress codes.
-Don't bring too many of these however as you can also get some custom made in India if that is indeed your cup of tea.
+- A summer suit is also an important combination item to bring, as some places in India have very strict dress codes.
+Don't bring too many of these, however, as you can also get some custom-made in India if that is indeed your cup of tea.
+Indian clothes are beautiful and look beautiful, especially when made in silks or with embellishments and motifs.

-- Jeans, much like for women they are alright, however, you must consider that you may get too hot in them, and if you are bringing shorts make sure they are knee length.
+- Jeans, much like for women they are alright, however, you must consider that you may get too hot in them, and if you are bringing shorts make sure they are knee-length.
+Wear jeans if that's what you feel most comfortable in.

 - A lightweight jumper or two, and perhaps a jacket, for when you are in air-conditioned spaces or want to dress an outfit of yours up for a more formal event.